ncats/molvec/README.md

          -outDir <path>      path to output directory to put processed mol files.
 If this path does not exist it will e created

+         -outSdf <path>      Write output to a single sdf formatted file instead of individual mol files

          -parallel <count>   Number of images to process simultaneously, if not specified defaults to 1